vbthg/The-game-of-Go-Final-Version/README.md

 >
 > The submitted version is **fully functional and feature-complete**.
 However, a minor visual regression was introduced during the final optimization phase on the deadline.
 Due to a missing default initialization in the `VirtualConnectedComponent` struct (specifically the `anchorDistance` variable), the *territory wave animation* (visual effect) might be invisible in the submitted build.
 >
 > **Rest assured, the core logic and scoring mechanics remain accurate.** The source code hosted here on GitHub fixes this visual issue.
-To restore the animation in the submitted version, you can do one of the following:
+BUT, if the game crashed (runtime error) when the match finished, or if you want to restore the animation in the submitted version, I hope you do one of the following:
-> * **Option 1 (Recommended):** Copy the `include/UI/ScoringOverlay.h` file from this repository and replace the one in your project.
+> * **Option 1 (Recommended):** Copy the `include/UI/ScoringOverlay.h` file from this repository and replace the one in your project folder.
 > * **Option 2 (Manual Fix):** Open `ScoringOverlay.h` and initialize `anchorDistance` to a large value (e.g., `1000000000` or `1e9`) directly inside the struct definition.

 > **Final Project - Introduction to Computer Science**